Ian McKelvie: Political views

 McKelvie has generally conservative views but has on occasion adopted more liberal positions on legislation that required a conscience vote.
 He supported the first reading of the Marriage (Definition of Marriage) Amendment Act 2013, but not the second or third reading, and supported the first and second reading of the Abortion Legislation Act 2020, but not the third reading.
 In his third reading speech on the Abortion Legislation Bill he said he was concerned that the Bill did not provide enough support for women or protections against abortions after 20 weeks.
 At the second reading of the Marriage (Definition of Marriage) Amendment Bill, he supported Winston Peters' amendments to prerequisite the Bill's passage on a successful referendum outcome.

 He supported the End of Life Choice Act 2019, which legalised voluntary euthanasia, at all stages.
 He voted against Chlöe Swarbrick's member's bill to legalise medicinal cannabis in 2018.
+In 2025, he supported the retention of the Māori ward at Manawatu District Council.